spacetelescope/romancal/docs/roman/pipeline/exposure_pipeline.rst

 If set to ``True``, the pipeline will save intermediate data to a file as it exists at the end of the :ref:`jump <jump_step>` step (just before ramp fitting).
-The data at this stage of the pipeline are still in the form of the original 3D ramps (ncols x nrows x ngroups) and have had all of the detector-level correction steps applied to it, including the detection and flagging of Cosmic-Ray (CR) hits within each ramp (integration).
+The data at this stage of the pipeline are still in the form of the original 3D ramps ( ngroups x ncols x nrows ) and have had all of the detector-level correction steps applied to it, including the detection and flagging of Cosmic-Ray (CR) hits within each ramp (integration).
 If created, the name of the intermediate file will be constructed from the root name of the input file, with